hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 ```

 It is a function that returns another function.
-The returned function is a HOC, which returns a component that is connected to the Redux store.
+The returned function is a HOC.
+The HOC takes in a component and returns a new component that is connected to the Redux store.

 ```javascript
 hoc = connect(mapStateToProps, mapDispatchToProps)
 connectComponent = hoc(CreateCampaignForm)